Controlling Sushi using gRPC#

 AudioGraphController#

-With the AudioGraphController you can add/move/remove tracks and processors (plugins) at runtime, and query the current tracks and plugins in the engine.
+Allows adding/moving/removeing tracks and processors (plugins) at runtime and querying the current tracks and plugins in the engine.

 ParameterController#